The SKO viewing figures represent the viewing behaviour of the Dutch population.

 Households are only selected for panel membership if all household members are willing to participate.
-Once a household is selected, each member of the household is questioned on a large amount of characteristics.
-At least once a year they are re-questioned.
+Once a household is selected, each member of the household is surveyed on a large amount of characteristics.
+At least once a year they are surveyed.

 The meter system